 If you don’t want to hire a car, you can take day trips from Salta, or tour operators can arrange multi-day trips to the highlights, including to Salinas Grandes, the second largest salt flats in South America.

 Next, head south to Cafayate, Argentina’s second wine region, where you can taste your way through several wineries.
 The Torrontés varietal is what’s famous here and it’s one of my favourite wines.
-Here’s a guide to the Cafayate wine region.
+So make sure you stop in at a few wineries – my guide to the Cafayate wine region has my top picks.

 Before you fly out, spend a day in Salta, the attractive capital city of the province of the same name.
 Join a walking tour of the city or explore the Museo de Arqueología de Alta Montaña.
 Here you will see the mummified bodies of sacrificed Incan children.
 Only one child is displayed at a time, mesmerisingly frozen in time.